BIGJRA/BIGJRA.github.io/rejuv.md

 that get you relationship points with characters, which affect how they view you.
 Thanks to Punch for collecting the information about these.
 Any dialogue options which are not listed do not affect relationship points.
-(Search “Relationship Point” to see them all)
+(Search "Relationship Point" to see them all)

 Relationship Point Choices:
 - I'm fine.
 (Mom +2)